 What is harm reduction?

-A range of services is available to prevent harms from substance use.
-Some examples include:
+Some examples of services available to prevent harms from substance use include:

-- Impaired driving prevention campaigns that create awareness of the risks of driving under the influence of alcohol and other legal or illegal substances.
+- Impaired driving prevention programs.
+The programs increase awareness of the risks of driving under the influence of substances

 What are the benefits of harm reduction related to substance use?

-Harm reduction has many benefits for people who use substances, their families, and communities.
+Harm reduction has many benefits for people who use substances.
+It also helps their families, friends and communities.
 Research shows harm reduction activities can:

-- Reduce overdose deaths and other early deaths among people who use substances.
+- Reduce overdose deaths and other early deaths among people who use substances, including alcohol

-- Educate about safer sex and sexual health and increase condom use.
+- Increase knowledge around safer sex and sexual health and increase condom use

 What does harm reduction mean for people who use substances?

 Harm reduction services are open to all people who use substances, at any stage of their substance use.
-Help is available when someone using substances wants to move in a new direction.
-This includes connecting to outreach, primary or other health care services, and accessing substance dependence treatment.
+Harm reduction recognizes that healing is different for everyone.
+The services are available for someone using substances who wants to move in a new direction.
+They may be connected to outreach, primary or other health care services and access substance use treatment.